strider73/jenkins-docker-compose/README.md

 But wait a moment!

-**Theoretically, I don’t need to create an SSH channel between the master and agent since they already have good isolation through the Docker Compose network**.
+*Theoretically, I don’t need to create an SSH channel between the master and agent since they already have good isolation through the Docker Compose network*.
 This unintentional secure environment is possible only because I’m currently running both the master and the agent on the same physical machine.

-However, this structure will **become an issue if I want to scale the agent container in the future**.
+However, this structure will *become an issue if I want to scale the agent container in the future*.

 **3 more diffrent connection to Git**
 - developer local  with Git.
 - jenkins master with Git.
 - jenkins slave with Git.

+These connection are used all same key pair  but just heading a different direction In order to make this all 3 connection properly work  you need to proper understaning of

+      - Basic understanfing of How SSH working
+      - What is does known_host , authroized file under .ssh mean
+      - what is mean "Host key Verification Strategy" for all 4 different option

-##### 3. SSL configuration
+#### 3. SSL configuration

 SSL (HTTPS Setup):
 Since I’ve mapped port 8443 for HTTPS in Docker Compose,